omniosorg/omniosorg.github.io/_docs/info/kpti.md

 ```
 % dmesg | grep KPTI
-Mar 18 17:22:42 omniosce unix: [ID 551322 kern.info] KPTI enabled (PCID in use, INVPCID not supported)
+Mar 18 17:22:42 omnios unix: [ID 551322 kern.info] KPTI enabled (PCID in use, INVPCID not supported)
 ```

 Alternatively, the kernel variables can be queried directly as follows